optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 Similarly, we can say that the structure of the program, unfolding in the text from top to bottom, also has a certain rhythm and variations.
 The task of the programmer is to visualize this rhythm, to make it explicit in general and in detail.

 ------
-<a id="fn-1" />¹) Величковский Б.М. Когнитивная наука. Основы психологии познания.
+<a id="fn-1" ></a>¹) Величковский Б.М. Когнитивная наука. Основы психологии познания.
 Academia, Смысл, 2006

-<a id="fn-2" />²) Yarbus A L. Eye Movements and Vision.
+<a id="fn-2" ></a>²) Yarbus A L. Eye Movements and Vision.
 New York: Plenum Press, 1967.

-<a id="fn-3" />³) Robert L.Solso.
+<a id="fn-3" ></a>³) Robert L.Solso.
 Cognitive psychology.
 6-th edition.
 Allyn & Bacon, 2001.

-<a id="fn-4" />⁴) Rudolph Arnheim.
+<a id="fn-4" ></a>⁴) Rudolph Arnheim.
 Art and Visual Perception.
 University of California Press, 1974

-<a id="fn-5" />⁵) <a href="https://www.semanticscholar.org/paper/Eye-movements-in-reading-and-information-20-years-Rayner/87c8a7be8d5e2e2209e766c3e28a3e8ee5babb64">Eye Movements in Reading and Information Processing: 20 Years of Research.
+<a id="fn-5" ></a>⁵) <a href="https://www.semanticscholar.org/paper/Eye-movements-in-reading-and-information-20-years-Rayner/87c8a7be8d5e2e2209e766c3e28a3e8ee5babb64">Eye Movements in Reading and Information Processing: 20 Years of Research.
 Keith Rayner – University of Massachusetts at Amherst</a>

-<a id="fn-6" />⁶) <a href="https://researchonline.gcu.ac.uk/files/24953094/ICPC2015_authors_version.pdf">Eye Movements in Code Reading: Relaxing the Linear Order.
+<a id="fn-6" ></a>⁶) <a href="https://researchonline.gcu.ac.uk/files/24953094/ICPC2015_authors_version.pdf">Eye Movements in Code Reading: Relaxing the Linear Order.
 Roman Bednarik, Bonita Sharif</a>

-<a id="fn-7" />⁷) <a href="https://link.springer.com/article/10.3758/BF03206156">Saccade size in reading depends upon character spaces and not visual angle.
+<a id="fn-7" ></a>⁷) <a href="https://link.springer.com/article/10.3758/BF03206156">Saccade size in reading depends upon character spaces and not visual angle.
 Robert E. Morrison, Keith Rayner, 1981</a>

-<a id="fn-8" />⁸) <a href="http://www.ptidej.net/courses/inf6306/fall10/slides/course8/Storey06-TheoriesMethodsToolsProgramComprehension.pdf">Theories, tools and research methods in program comprehension: Past, Present and Future.
+<a id="fn-8" ></a>⁸) <a href="http://www.ptidej.net/courses/inf6306/fall10/slides/course8/Storey06-TheoriesMethodsToolsProgramComprehension.pdf">Theories, tools and research methods in program comprehension: Past, Present and Future.
 Margaret-Anne Storey</a>

-<a id="fn-9" />⁹) <a href="http://www.cs.kent.edu/~jmaletic/papers/ICPC2010-CamelCaseUnderScoreClouds.pdf">An Eye Tracking Study on camelCase and under\_score Identifier Styles.
+<a id="fn-9" ></a>⁹) <a href="http://www.cs.kent.edu/~jmaletic/papers/ICPC2010-CamelCaseUnderScoreClouds.pdf">An Eye Tracking Study on camelCase and under\_score Identifier Styles.
 Bonita Sharif and Jonathan I. Maletic – Department of Computer Science Kent State University</a>

-<a id="fn-10" />¹⁰) <a href="http://www.cs.kent.edu/~jmaletic/Prog-Comp/Papers/letovsky-1986-software.pdf">S. Letovsky and E. Soloway, Delocalized plans and program comprehension, IEEE Software, pp. 41–49, 1986.</a>
+<a id="fn-10" ></a>¹⁰) <a href="http://www.cs.kent.edu/~jmaletic/Prog-Comp/Papers/letovsky-1986-software.pdf">S. Letovsky and E. Soloway, Delocalized plans and program comprehension, IEEE Software, pp. 41–49, 1986.</a>

-<a id="fn-11" />¹¹) <a href="http://emipws.org/wp-content/uploads/2015/02/emip2013_report.pdf">Eye movements in programming education: analysing the expert’s gaze.
+<a id="fn-11" ></a>¹¹) <a href="http://emipws.org/wp-content/uploads/2015/02/emip2013_report.pdf">Eye movements in programming education: analysing the expert’s gaze.
 Simon.
 University of Newcastle, Australia</a>

-<a id="fn-12" />¹²) Robert BringHurst.
+<a id="fn-12" ></a>¹²) Robert Bringhurst.
 Elements of Typographic Style.
 Hartley & Marks, Publishers, 1996

-<a id="fn-13" />¹³) Steve McConnell.
+<a id="fn-13" ></a>¹³) Steve McConnell.
 Code Complete: A Practical Handbook of Software Construction.
 Microsoft Press, 2004

-<a id="fn-14" />¹⁴) Alan Cooper.
+<a id="fn-14" ></a>¹⁴) Alan Cooper.
 About Face: The Essentials of Interaction Design, Fourth Edition.
 John Wiley & Sons, Inc., 2014

-<a id="fn-15" />¹⁵) <a href="https://www.sovsib.ru/docs/ost2912494.pdf">ОСТ 29.124–94. Издания книжные для взрослых читателей.</a>
+<a id="fn-15" ></a>¹⁵) <a href="https://www.sovsib.ru/docs/ost2912494.pdf">ОСТ 29.124–94. Издания книжные для взрослых читателей.</a>